lizardzhou/Dyssol/source/class.rst

 	unsigned GetDistributionsNumber()

-Retunrs number of solids distributions, which have been defined in the flowsheet.
+Returns number of solids distributions, which have been defined in the flowsheet.

 |